 Ski clubs introduce skiers and families to the world of cross country skiing.
 Whether it is a lifestyle, a family activity, or your training group, belonging to a ski club is a great way to be involved in our ski community.

 NENSA Club/Team membership connects the Clubs and Teams in the larger ski community and supports the NENSA mission to sustain a vital & active Nordic skiing community in the Northeast.

 Club/Team NENSA Member Benefits

-- NEW FOR 2023-24: Club liability insurance is provided for all clubs with active NENSA membership for both the club (Club/Team NENSA Membership) and its members (Individual Membership).
+- NEW FOR 2023-24: Optional club liability insurance coverage is available for NENSA member clubs.
 Full details and enrollment information HERE

 - NENSA Calendar Event Listing Fee is waived for ALL member NENSA Clubs/Teams

 - Club/Team news and photos are shared through NENSA channels

 - Club/Team Name listed in SkiReg registration pages (drop down menu) to ensure proper club designation on NENSA Race Results

 - Club/Team is scored for Club Cup Rankings